mustbebuilt/psp-work-diary/guide.md

 4. You may choose to include evidence such project specifications, user stories, wireframe etc and save these in an appropriate folder.

 > [!TIP]
 > To familiarize yourself with the process create a `profile.md` file that includes your name, student id and team details.
 Remember to ensure that you keep this GitHub `private`.
+See the sample profile.md included in this project.

 ---